captn3m0/codechef/_problems/easy/GCD2.md

 ### Input

 The first line of the input file contains a number representing the number of lines to follow.
-Each line consists of two number A and B (0 <= A <= 40000 and A <= B < 10^250).
+Each line consists of two number A and B (0 &lt;= A &lt;= 40000 and A &lt;= B &lt; 10^250).

 ### Output